 - a) Race organisers of regional Hasler races are expected to include GST Series races in their programme.
 These races will qualify for the Geoff Sanders Series in which teams compete for the Geoff Sanders Memorial Trophy.
-Races can also be run at other times as part of an inter-club event. - b) The Series will run from 1st September to 31st August the following year. - c) Races in the Series will not be awarded Hasler points. - d) GST races only will be included in the programme of the Hasler Final, but will not be used in scoring for the Hasler Trophy. - e) For further information or details contact Evan Shephard at evan.shephard@gmail.com a) Results of all races in the Series should be forwarded to Julia Lawley, the Geoff Sanders Coordinator.
-Email: juliakavak3@gmail.com
+Races can also be run at other times as part of an inter-club event. - b) The Series will run from 1st September to 31st August the following year. - c) Races in the Series will not be awarded Hasler points. - d) GST races only will be included in the programme of the Hasler Final, but will not be used in scoring for the Hasler Trophy. - e) For further information or details contact Evan Shephard at evan.shephard@gmail.com

-50) QUALIFICATION, COURSE, CLASSES, POINTS, PRIZESAll rules applying to the series are in the section titled Under 14 Development Racing after rule 65) (below)
+50) QUALIFICATION, COURSE, CLASSES, POINTS, PRIZES

+All rules applying to the series are in the section titled Under 14 Development Racing after rule 65) (below)